apankowski/doc88-downloader/README.md

 # POC [doc88.com](https://doc88.com) Downloader

 This is a POC downloader of documents from [doc88.com](https://doc88.com).
 It saves pages of a given document as PNGs or JPEGs.
-It doesn't have any dependencies — it's a bit of JavaScript that you paste into Developer Tools' Console.
+It doesn't have any dependencies — it's a bit of JavaScript that you can paste into Developer Tools' Console or create a Bookmark.
 It was tested in Chrome and Firefox.

 Then, having pages saved as images, a searchable PDF can be reconstructed from them.

 ## Step 1: Save pages of a document as images

-### Option A: Bookmark

 Create a browser bookmark, pasting content of [this file](bookmark.min.js) (exactly as it is) in its URL field.